-Africa's Travel Indaba took place at the Inkosi Albert Luthuli International Convention Centre in KwaZulu-Natal from 8 to 10 May 2018.
+Africa's Travel Indaba took place at the Inkosi Albert Luthuli International Convention Centre in KwaZulu-Natal from 8 to 10 May 2018 and from 2 to 4 May 2019 respectively.

-Themed "Africa's Stories, Your Success", Africa's Travel Indaba showcased the widest variety of Southern Africa's best tourism products and services, and afford delegates an opportunity to acquaint themselves with the exciting travel experiences on offer, with a view of forging dynamic tourism partnerships.
+Both events shared the theme: "Africa's Stories, Your Success".
+The annual event showcases the widest variety of Southern Africa's best tourism products and services, and afford delegates an opportunity to acquaint themselves with the exciting travel experiences on offer, with a view of forging dynamic tourism partnerships.